Alientation/TinyChessBotChallengeSubmission/README.md

 # TinyChessBotChallengeSubmission
-My submission for Sebastian Lague's Tiny Chess Bot Challenge Also containing several changes to the engine supplied to allow for easier bot testing https://github.com/SebLague/Chess-Challenge
+My submission for Sebastian Lague's Tiny Chess Bot Challenge Also containing several changes to the existing codebase to allow for easier bot testing/ui look and feel https://github.com/SebLague/Chess-Challenge

-#### Additional Feature list
+## Additional Feature list
-# - Drop down lists for choosing bot vs bot matches (to reduce button spam and allow more customizability)
+- Drop down lists for choosing bot vs bot matches (to reduce button spam and allow more customizability)
-# - Time control text inputs
+- Time control text inputs
-# - Brain Capacity is appropriately shown for both bots playing each other
+- Brain Capacity is appropriately shown for both bots playing each other
-# - added pausing and ending games prematurely (pausing might cause any bots currently in play to get a slight boost)
+- added pausing and ending games prematurely (pausing might cause any bots currently in play to get a slight boost)
 - TODO UCI Cutechess Command Generator
 - TODO Premoving
 - TODO Tournament Mode